 A lot of us tend to have collections… You know what I mean, those beloved things you adore, that people give to you as gifts, and that you pick up at those hole in the wall shops during family vacations?
 But what can we do with those dozens of dog statues and retro game boards?
 You’re laughing, but seriously.
 Our collections reflect a part of what is important to us, and they shouldn’t be shoved into a closet somewhere.
 Decorating with your collections shows off a personal style in your home, and helps you save money on accessories.
 After all, you already have this stuff, right?
 Use it, and decorate your home with collections!
-Our feature photo, above, is a globe collection from ‘The Locker‘.
+Our feature photo, below, is a globe collection from ‘The Locker‘.
 Notice how grouping them together to display them in one place creates a collection display, and is much more effective than sprinkling them around the house.

 From Corynne Pless at ‘Houzz‘, this is a great example of using a collection of practical items as decor… These totes are not only great for storage, when not being used they are bright and cheery accents.